 Slide 5: Case studies

 A case study slide highlighting a recent success story is a great resource to have handy!
-If reps get the feeling that the prospect is still on the fence about pricing, these studies could provide the final affirmation they need to get behind your product.
-It’s also an engaging way to reemphasize your product’s value, and why it is worth the price.
+If reps get the feeling that the prospect is still on the fence about pricing, these studies could provide the final push they need to get behind your product.
+It’s also an engaging way to reemphasize your product’s value, and why it’s worth the price.

 You can include different case study slides in your playbook for your reps to choose from as needed.